jc4166/p8105_finalproject/proposal.md

 ## Project Title

-Pre-operative risk factors for complications after spine surgery in patients with cerebral palsy: A retrospective case-control study
+Pre-operative risk factors for complications after spine surgery in patients with cerebral palsy: A retrospective cohort study

 ## Motivation